The Trench – Commemorating the Centenary of World War 1

 “We thought the whole production was excellent and the whole ‘experience’ from ‘enlisting’ to the review of soldiers and exhibition at the end was excellent.
 The acting was superb and a measure of this was when at the end of the performance it is announced that an amnesty had been declared.
 There was no cheering or celebrations from the participants and the journey back on the train was very quiet.
 This was very true and accurate from many of the records I have researched, yet nobody had asked the participants to keep quiet, it was purely the impact of the performance.
 The singing and the cheering of the soldiers on their way out but no welcome back was sadly so true.”
 Review of the Trench by an audience member

 As part of Cornwall’s First World War commemorations in 2018, Collective Arts Theatre Company, Cornwall’s Regimental Museum and Bodmin & Wenford Steam Railway presented an intense and immersive theatrical experience based in a specially-built trench.

-The story started in 2016 the museum’s Director Mary Godwin attended a unique theatre performance at Levant Mine in West Cornwall.
+The story started in 2016 when the museum’s Director Mary Godwin attended a unique theatre performance at Levant Mine in West Cornwall.
 Entitled The Trench, it was an immersive theatre performance in the landscape, with a ‘real’ Trench, that brought vividly to life local stories of World War 1.
 She was so inspired by the experience that she knew she wanted to create something similar for Bodmin to mark the century of World War 1 in 2018.
-And so began two years of work for Mary, her team and the many project partners that made it all possible.
+She contacted Jason Squibb, The Trench’s Creative Director and so began two years of work for Jason and Mary, the museum team of staff and volunteers, and the many project partners that made it all possible.

 You can find out about some of the soldiers that featured in The Trench by following the links below